ironsheep/P2-RPi-IoT-gateway/SETUP-EMAIL.md

 - Configure SendGrid use in the gateway **config.ini**:
  - Turn on SendGrid use by the gateway `use_sendgrid = true`
  - Record your API Key `sendgrid_api_key = {api_key}`
  - Record the From Email Address you reported to SendGrid `sendgrid_from_addr = {sendgridFromAddress}`

 ### Sign up for a SendGrid account

 When you sign up for a free [SendGrid account](https://signup.sendgrid.com/), you'll be able to send 100 emails per day forever.

 ### Enable Two-factor authentication controlling later access to your account

 Twilio SendGrid requires customers to enable Two-factor authentication (2FA).
 You can enable 2FA with SMS (direct texting your mobile device) or by using the [Authy](https://authy.com/) app.
 See the [2FA section of our authentication documentation](https://docs.sendgrid.com/ui/account-and-settings/two-factor-authentication) for instructions.

-### Complete Domain or Single Sender Authentication.
+### Complete Domain or Single Sender Authentication

 I use Create a "from sender" form of authentication to set up my account.
 After selecting this form of authentication you fill out the form.
 Press submit and then you'll be sent an email which you the click on the link in the verify email.

 When you fill in the form you specified a From Email Address.
 Take note of it as you will be asked to enter this email address into the Daemon **config.ini** in a later step.

 ### Create a SendGrid API key

 Unlike a username and password — credentials that allow access to your full account — an API key is authorized to perform a limited scope of actions.
 If your API key is compromised, you can also cycle it (delete and create another) without changing your other account credentials.

 **NOTE** this key must be created with **Mail Send > Full Access permissions** or this Daemon won't be able to send email.